git add & git commit

 - We were inside the

-it says -> we are currently in a git repo!
+git statusit says -> we are currently in a git repo!

-dir that gets tracked by git, it's everything Nested in the folder as well.
+Hence, it's not just the ProjectOne dir that gets tracked by git, it's everything Nested in the folder as well.

 So, if we initialize (run git init command) another repo inside an existing repo it'll be like Git tracking Git or a workspace inside a workspace which will get confusing.